lexikon-ai/expo-iap-demo/README.md

 - 🤓 Complete backend reference implementation
 - 🔗 Webhook subscriptions to get notified about purchases and cancellations
-- 🔄 Cross-platform support (iOS, Android, and Web)
+- 🔄 Cross-platform support (iOS, Android, and Web via Stripe)
 - 🤖 Designed for serverless environments like [EAS Hosting](https://docs.expo.dev/eas/hosting/introduction/) or [Cloudflare Workers](https://developers.cloudflare.com/workers/), but should work pretty much anywhere Node.js can run.
+- 🛒 [Production implementation](https://lexikon.ai) has passed Google Play and Apple App Store certifications.

 ## Non-Features

 - 🚫 Not designed as a reusable library.
-Feel free to copy and modify this codebase for your own needs.
+It is just a reference implementation - a starting off point so you don't have to start from scratch like we did.
+Feel free to copy and modify this codebase for your own needs, it is MIT licensed.
+Your implementation will depend on your auth layer, database, and what you are selling, as well as your hosting provider.
 - 🚫 Focused around selling a single product (a subscription), but easily extendable to support other types of in-app purchases or multiple products.
-- 🚫 There is no database.
-[Throughout the codebase](https://github.com/lexikon-ai/expo-iap-demo/blob/c314c968365bc1fe847542eba7b3c568bd6bc1c6/app/api/checkout/%5B...everything%5D%2Bapi.ts#L17-L61) you'll see stub functions that you'll need to implement yourself.

 ## Usage